Failed and invalid units

 - notification of obligations to emergency or military service.

 Your faculty will assess your application and notify you of the result.
-If successful in your application, you will need to re-enrol in the unit in order to pass it.
+If your application is successful, you'll need to re-enrol in the unit in order to pass it.

 Related policy and procedures